isabella232/bas-style-kit/README.md

 Less is a CSS pre-processor and therefore has to be compiled down to CSS before it can be used within a browser.

-The Bas Style Kit uses a Gulp task to do this `gulp less`.
+Less compilation and post-processing steps are performed using `gulp less`.

-This command will:
+This task will:

 * Compile `less/bas-style-kit.less` into `dist/css/bas-style-kit.css` and `documentation/end-users/dist/css/bas-style-kit.css`
 * Run compiled CSS through [autoprefixer](https://github.com/postcss/autoprefixer)